A Gentle Introduction to Conformal Prediction and Distribution-Free Uncertainty Quantification: Conformal Prediction

-To construct $\T$ from $\hat{f}$ and the calibration data, we will perform a simple calibration step that requires only 3 lines of python code; see the right panel of Figure~\ref{fig:teaser}.
-We now describe the calibration step in more detail, introducing some terminology that will be helpful later on.
-First, we set the \emph{conformal score} $s_i=1-\hat{f}(X_i)_{Y_i}$ to be one minus the softmax output of the true class (if the model is badly wrong, $s_i$ will be large).
-Next comes the critical step: define $\hat{q}$ to be the $\lceil(n+1)(1-\alpha)\rceil/n$ empirical quantile of $s_1,...,s_n$ (this is essentially the $1-\alpha$ quantile, but with a small correction).
-Finally, for a new test data point (where $X_{n+1}$ is known but $Y_{n+1}$ is not), create a prediction set $\T(X_{n+1})=\{y : \hat{f}(X_{n+1})_y > 1-\hat{q}\}$ that includes all classes with a high enough softmax output (see Figure~\ref{fig:teaser}).
-Remarkably, this algorithm gives prediction sets that are guaranteed to provide coverage, no matter what (possibly incorrect) model is used or what the (unknown) distribution of the data is.
+To construct $\C$ from $\hat{f}$ and the calibration data, we will perform a simple calibration step that requires only a few lines of code; see the right panel of Figure~\ref{fig:teaser}.
+We now describe the calibration step in more detail, introducing some terms that will be helpful later on.
+First, we set the \emph{conformal score} $s_i=1-\hat{f}(X_i)_{Y_i}$ to be one minus the softmax output of the true class.
+The score is high when the softmax output of the true class is low, i.e., when the model is badly wrong.
+Next comes the critical step: define $\hat{q}$ to be the $\lceil(n+1)(1-\alpha)\rceil/n$ empirical quantile of $s_1,...,s_n$, where $\lceil \cdot \rceil$ is the ceiling function ($\hat{q}$ is essentially the $1-\alpha$ quantile, but with a small correction).
+Finally, for a new test data point (where $X_{\rm test}$ is known but $Y_{\rm test}$ is not), create a prediction set $\C(X_{\rm test})=\{y : \hat{f}(X_{\rm test})_y \geq 1-\hat{q}\}$ that includes all classes with a high enough softmax output (see Figure~\ref{fig:teaser}).
+Remarkably, this algorithm gives prediction sets that are guaranteed to satisfy~\eqref{eq:coverage}, no matter what (possibly incorrect) model is used or what the (unknown) distribution of the data is.